dcellison/phi/grammar/orthography.md

 ### blends

-these are the valid consonant blends in φ.
+these are the only valid consonant blends in φ.

 | allophone | grapheme
 | --------- | --------